octante/urbangarden/docs/roadmap.md

 ## 2.0

-In second version we will add calendar support.
+Second milestone will add calendar support.
 With this resource users can put events in the calendar.
 This calendar may be public or private.

 Administration